 How to read your horse’s vital signs

 We all have a different opinion of what defines a healthy horse, some say they should be leaner while others say they should carry a bit of extra weight on them.
-There are also those who say it depends what the horse is used for, a top level competition horse for example should be much leaner than a retired horse.
+There are also those who say it depends what the horse is used for, a top-level competition horse, for example, should be much leaner than a retired horse.
 While there is definitely some truth in that there’s also a baseline of what is classed as a healthy horse and what isn’t.
 It’s important to know your horse and understand what’s right for him as well as what’s wrong.

 Do you know what your horse’s vital signs are and what’s normal for him?
-While a lot of people will know what they are there will always be a large number of new owners that, understandably, don’t know so I thought I’d put this guide to together to help.
+While a lot of people will know what they are there will always be a large number of new owners that, understandably, don’t know so I thought I’d put this guide together to help.

 What should a horse’s vital signs be?

-Every horse is different and their vital signs will vary from another horse but that said they is a healthy window that they should be in.
+Every horse is different and their vital signs will vary from another horse but that said there is a healthy window that they should be in.
 There are four main parameters that are used to gauge a horse’s health, they are TPR (a group that covers temperature, pulse or heart rate and respiration or breathing), mucous membranes (the gums) and capillary refill time.

 |Temperature (°F/°C)||100 -102.1 / 37.7-38.9||99.5-101.5 / 37.5-38.6|